swamp-lang/website/content/specification/_index.md

 When using `..` for partial initialization, Swamp follows a structured process to ensure all fields are correctly filled:

-1. Check for a Default Trait Implementation on the Struct:
+1.Check for a Default Trait Implementation on the Struct:

-{% note(type="coming_soon") %}
-impl Default is not implemented yet.
-{% end %}

 - If the struct type being instantiated has an `impl Default` block, Swamp:
   1. Initializes the struct using the values returned by `default()` function.
   2. Overwrites any fields that are explicitly set during instantiation.

 ```swamp
 struct Player {